Pathway Tools Installation Guide -- Linux and MacOS X (Intel only)

 Click OK.

-11. If you inadvertently skipped Oracle or MySQL configuration when you were visiting the previous web page, and you've decided to use a RDBMS, be sure to configure it now.
+12. If you inadvertently skipped MySQL configuration when you were visiting the previous web page, and you've decided to use a RDBMS, be sure to configure it now.

 /usr/local/pathway-tools/pathway-tools